5 Helpful Methods to Tune Your Guitar Like a Pro

 - Simply Guitar – good if you also want tutorial videos for acoustic songs

-The only downsides of using a tuner app are:
+The only downsides of using apps to tune a guitar are:

 - You have to have your phone with you in order to use it

 - If you’re in a noisy environment, the app might not be able to detect the pitch properly